Why Most Leadership Programs Don’t Change Behavior

 Insight matters.
 It absolutely matters.

-Sometimes a single sentence can help a leader see themselves differently.
+Sometimes a single sentence can help people see themselves differently.
 Sometimes one conversation can unlock something that’s been stuck for years.

 But awareness by itself rarely creates lasting change.

-That doesn’t mean they’ll actually do it on Tuesday.
+That doesn’t mean it will actually happen on Tuesday.

 Because behavior lives in the daily, consistent practice of leadership, not in the insight.